jeffelin/jeffelin/README.md

 I build cool projects @ MIT.
+I'm currently tinkering with VLMs and AgentOps.

 Made with ❤️.